tjheslin1/sunday-arcana-recruitment/doc.md

 >
 > <div style='margin-top:0px; margin-left:20px; font-family:consolas'>10 x (1 - 2) = -10</div>
 >
-> The relatively challenging task of locating this shrine adds a negative 10 modifier to the d100 roll to determining the outcome.
+> The relatively challenging task of locating this shrine adds a -10 (negative) modifier to the d100 roll to determining the outcome.
 >
 > <div style='margin-top:0px'></div>
 >